lostjared/Fractal.Generator.JavaScript/README.md

 ## Known Issues

 - WebGL versions do not seem to be working on Android.
+If you know why and have a fix please submit a pull request.
+Thank you.

 ## Features